WalletScrutiny/WalletScrutinyCom/_hardware/walahala.md

 ## Verdict

 The technical specifications for the device are not forthcoming.
-Moreover, we assume that since the user is inclined to undergo KYC procedures and to register to their exchange, it would appear that the product could very well be **custodial** - which is odd, since hardware wallets were specifically designed to be the opposite.
+From the few renders we see on the website, we are given the impression that it has **no interface and presumably can't confirm transactions.**

 This is from the Walahala [wallet page](https://walahala.com/walahala-wallet):

 > Connected to a Live Exchange on a single click

-There are no references to the project being Open Source.
+There are no references to the project being open source.